Ojdana11/Dollar-Converter/README.md

 # Dollar-Converter
-WCF+WPF self host / application to convert numeric value to in words
+WCF+WPF self host / application to convert numeric value into words.

 Application should be run in admin mode